Table of contents

 How do you add visual interest to your emails?
 If you’re like most brands, you probably rely heavily on product images and graphics.
 There’s nothing wrong with that.
-But you might be overlooking an easy way to snazz up your marketing emails: Email CSS background colors!
+But you might be overlooking an easy way to create more engaging marketing emails: Email background colors!

 Background colors can organize content and establish hierarchy.
 When they’re used behind images, they can even reinforce your design when image-viewing is turned off.
+In fact, color can improve audience comprehension by 73% and, according to the same study, marketing with color is read 42% more often than marketing in black and white.
 Plus, HTML background colors render across all inboxes and are easy to create.Email background colors can organize content and reinforce your design.
 Plus, they're easy to create!
 Click To Tweet

 Many emails will maintain a white background and reserve color blocking for headers and footers.
 This visually separates intro and outro content from the body of the email.
-See how this Crate & Barrel message has a white and gray background in the body of the message, but includes a pop of red in the header?
+Here’s an example from Crate & Barrel that uses a white and gray background in the body of the message, but includes a pop of red in the header.

-Using a simple color palette and incorporating plenty of white space are email design best practices.
-But lately we’ve also seen emails that pull off background colors in a fresh and inspiring way — and not just in headers or footers.
+Using a simple color palette and incorporating plenty of white space are best practices in email design.
+But there are also emails that pull off background colors in a fresh and inspiring way — and not just in headers or footers.

-Here are a few key tips for using email CSS background colors creatively in email, with inspiration from brands we’ve spotted lately that aren’t afraid to go bold with color.
+Here are a few key tips for using email background colors creatively in email, with inspiration from brands that aren’t afraid to go bold with color.

 Create your email